unisave-cloud/worker/docs/memory-leakage.md

 The worker currently solves it by tracking its memory usage and when it outgrows a threshold set by the `WORKER_UNHEALTHY_MEMORY_USAGE_BYTES` environment variable, it switches itself into the unhealthy state.
 This causes kubernetes to restart the container, thereby cleaning the memory.

-This signalled approach is better than just killing itself, as it allows kubernetes to start the new worker instance before killing the old one.
+This signalled approach is better than just killing itself, as it allows kubernetes to redirect traffic away from the worker before killing it.

 The responsible class is the `MemoryLeakageMonitor`, being a part of the `HealthManager` and using `MemoryUsageGauge.GetMemoryUsageBytes` static method to get the memory usage.